TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>fullsync_on_connect</code>
 </td>
 <td>
-hether to initiate a fullsync on initial connection from the sink cluster
+Whether to initiate a fullsync on initial connection from the sink cluster
 </td>
 <td>